jeka-dev/demo-build-conventions-consumer/README.md

 containing the build logic.
 This allows to describe the whole build only by specifying the following properties mentioned below.

-This KBean is designed to build a Spring-Boot project, optionally containing a ReactJs app.
+The template is designed to build a Spring-Boot project, optionally containing a ReactJs app.
 This includes testing with coverage, building reactJs app, running Sonarqube analysis, and creating a Docker image.

 The project only needs to define what is specific (dependencies and Java version),